 Mediation is a method of negotiating your case with the help of a neutral third party, known as a mediator.
 The mediator facilitates communications between you and the other parties.
 However, the mediator cannot make decisions in your case.
-If you cannot reach a mutually agreed-upon settlement during mediation, you may choose to proceed to trial.
+If you cannot reach a mutually agreed-upon settlement, you may choose to proceed to trial.
+Whatever the outcome is, we will be ready for what comes after mediation in your case.

 What Happens After Mediation Settlement?

 During mediation, you will be negotiating a mutually acceptable settlement agreement.
-When you reach a mediation settlement agreement, the attorneys will create a written mediation settlement agreement.
-Once all the parties sign the agreement, it becomes a legally binding contract if the court ordered the mediation.
+When you reach an agreement, the attorneys will create a written mediation settlement agreement.
+If the court ordered the mediation, it becomes a legally binding contract once all the parties sign the agreement.
 In other words, once the mediation settlement agreement is signed, you should not revisit the issues in court.

 What Is a Mediation Settlement Agreement?